microchipgnu/sui-aim/README.md

 ![Captura de ecrã 2025-02-10, às 22 09 02](https://github.com/user-attachments/assets/82786b27-5169-43d0-97a8-6f5eb1e25729)

+## Workflows

+The juice is is [content folder](/public/content).
+You can read all the workflows created and even edit and run on your own project.

+## AIM

+AIM is another project I'm building, [see more here](https://aim.microchipgnu.pt)

+AIM is configured in [src/lib/aim.ts](./src/lib/aim.ts) and you can see all the tools it is running in its runtime.

 ## 🌟 Features

 - **Interactive Code Editor**: Built with Monaco Editor for a VS Code-like experience